 Dr. Izabella Wentz says

 April – thank you for reaching out. ❤️ I understand how hard this all is!
-Selenium is usually best taken on an empty stomach.
+Selenium is best taken with food (we updated the article).
 You can take it within 30 minutes of your thyroid hormones.
 Thyroid medication absorption can be impacted by many things, including food, other medications, and supplements.
 Thyroid medication should be taken on an empty stomach at least one hour before eating, taking other medications, supplements or coffee to ensure appropriate absorption.
 Antacids such as Tums, iron, magnesium, and calcium supplements can impair the absorption of thyroid medications.
 Thus, you need to have at least 4 hours of time in between your thyroid medications and these agents.
 Please be sure to read the directions provided with the medication.

 I hope you find this free ebook helpful. https://thyroidpharmacist.com/meds-ebook/